DeepIntoStreams/Evaluation-of-Time-Series-Generative-Models/Codes/README.md

 ## Description

  We aim to create an pipeline with easy configuration interface for controlling on various GAN baseline models, datasets and evaluation metrics.
-The pipeline is still under development and may change based on the objective of the paper, also it would great to have progressive adjustments during our work.
+The pipeline is still under development and may change based on the objective of the paper, also it would great to have progressive adjustments and improvements during our work.
-Here I provid a top down description of the pipeline for the latest version.
+Here I provide a top down descriptions of the pipeline for the latest version.
 On the top level, one should able to run experiments with

  ```console
  python run.py
  ```
- The [run.py](run.py) will retrieve configuration from [config/train_gan.py](config/train_gan.yaml) and complete the model training on the specified dataset and evaluation.
+ The [run.py](run.py) will retrieve configuration from [config/train_gan.yaml](config/train_gan.yaml) and complete the model training on the specified dataset and evaluation.
 The config yaml file essentially specify the model, dataset and related hyperparameters for the experiment.
 (I should add a functionality to specify the evaluation metrics later, however this may require more thinking since the evaluation have dependency on the model type and dataset.)
 NOTE: user need to replace the wandb api key and wandb init message inside the run.py to run the experiment in their own wandb account.

 There are three subdirectories inside the [src/](src/) folder corresponding to models, datasets and evaluations: